ifobook/advance_linux_command/README.md

 You will be prompted to enter the new password for the user.
 After entering the new password, you will need to confirm it by entering it again.

 ## Task
-- Text the updated password by logging on to the server, using the newly updated password.
+- Test the updated password by logging on to the server, using the newly updated password.

 # Creating a Group
 To create a new group in Linux, you can use the `groupadd` command.
 The basic syntax is: